kisida/mercari2/README.md

 ### Association
 - belongs_to user
-- has_many likes
+- has_many likes,dependent: :destroy
-- has_many comments
+- has_many comments,dependent: :destroy
 - belongs_to sell
 - belongs_to buy
 - belongs_to history